Work (human activity): Kinds of work

 In complex economies with high specialization, these categories are further subdivided into industries that produce a focused subset of products or services.
 Some economists also propose additional sectors such as a "knowledge-based" quaternary sector, but this division is neither standardized nor universally accepted.

 Another common way of contrasting work roles is ranking them according to a criterion, such as the amount of skill, experience, or seniority associated with a role.
 The progression from apprentice through journeyman to master craftsman in the skilled trades is one example with a long history and analogs in many cultures.

-Societies also commonly rank different work roles by perceived status, but this is more subjective and goes beyond clear progressions within a single industry.
+Societies also commonly rank different work roles by perceived status, but such ranking is subjective and goes beyond clear progressions within a single industry.
 Some industries may be seen as more prestigious than others overall, even if they include roles with similar functions.
-At the same time, a wide swathe of roles across all industries may be afforded more status (e.g. managerial roles) or less (like manual labor) based on characteristics such as a job being low-paid or dirty, dangerous and demeaning.
+At the same time, a wide swathe of roles across all industries may be afforded more status (e.g. managerial roles) or less (like manual labour) based on characteristics such as a job being high-paid or dirty, dangerous and demeaning.

 Other social dynamics, like how labor is compensated, can even exclude meaningful tasks from a society's conception of work.
-For example, in modern market-economies where wage labor or piece work predominates, unpaid work may be omitted from economic analysis or even cultural ideas of what qualifies as work.
+For example, in modern market-economies where wage labour or piece work predominates, unpaid work may be omitted from economic analysis or even cultural ideas of what qualifies as work.

 At a political level, different roles can fall under separate institutions where workers have qualitatively different power or rights.
-In the extreme, the least powerful members of society may be stigmatized (as in untouchability) or even violently forced (via slavery) into performing the least desirable work.
-Complementary to this, elites may have exclusive access to the most prestigious work, largely symbolic sinecures, or even a "life of leisure".
+At one extreme, the least powerful members of society may be stigmatized (as in untouchability) or even violently forced (via slavery) into performing the least desirable work.
+At the other extreme, elites may have exclusive access to the most prestigious work, largely symbolic sinecures, or even a "life of leisure".